raspberrypilearning/encoded-art/en/step_4.md

 --- collapse ---
 ---
-title: Shapes which require declared points
+title: Shapes that require declared points
 ---
 Some shapes in the `p5` library require all their corners to be declared, specifically `triangles` and `quads`.
-To randomise their position, you have to do some quick maths.
+To randomise their positions, you have to do some quick maths.

 For example: